First We Take Manhattan: Meaning

-and Spinoza who defied even his own.

-In my veins runs their rebellious blood.
+Cohen was likely referring to Layton's poem "Terrorists."

 Jennifer Warnes version

 Warnes' original recording is notable for the distinctive driving lead guitar played by Stevie Ray Vaughan.
 Producer Roscoe Beck was from Austin, Texas and friends with Vaughan.
 In late February 1986, at the annual Grammy Awards in Los Angeles, California, Beck asked Vaughan to record the guitar for the song.
 In a 2007 interview, Beck recalls that Vaughan did not have his guitar or amp with him, and used one of Beck's old Stratocasters instead.
 After working on a few technical problems, the finished recording was achieved after two or three takes.
 According to Jennifer Warnes' official site, Vaughan finished recording his takes at 4:00a.m.

 Music video

 The music video for Warnes' version of "First We Take Manhattan" was directed by Paula Walker.
 Filmed in New York City, the video features Stevie Ray Vaughan playing his weathered "Number One" guitar (with its distinctive "SRV" logo) on the Brooklyn Bridge.
 Cohen also appears with Warnes in the video.
 The 20th anniversary edition of the music video contains a German intro about the West Berlin discotheque bombing.

 The album version of the song is 3:47 in length, whereas the single is 3:32 long.
 A promotional twelve-inch single version, entitled "Jennifer Warnes — First We Take Manhattan, Radio Remix — featuring Stevie Ray Vaughan", contained extended and edited versions.